 Amounts received for a disposal in excess of £0.010m are categorised as capital receipts.
+A proportion of receipts relating to housing disposals (75% for dwellings, 50% for land and other assets, net of statutory deductions and allowances) is payable to the Government.
 The balance of receipts is required to be credited to the Capital Receipts Reserve and can then only be used for new capital investment or set aside to reduce the Authority's underlying need to borrow (the Capital Financing Requirement).
 Receipts are appropriated to the Reserve from the General Fund Balance in the Movement in Reserves Statement.
 Capital Receipts may also be used under the Flexible Use of Capital Receipts which allows local authorities to fund revenue expenditure incurred to generate ongoing savings.

 The written-off value of disposals is not a charge against Council Tax, as the cost of fixed assets is fully provided for under separate arrangements for capital financing.
-Amounts are appropriated to the Capital Adjustment Account from the General Fund Balance in the Movement in Reserves Statement
+Amounts are appropriated to the Capital Adjustment Account from the General Fund Balance in the Movement in Reserves Statement.